-On the rear of the Allegro Bus is a Class 3, 15,000-pound towing hitch (Figure 10-1) capable of handling a tongue weight of 1,500 pounds.
+On the rear of the Allegro Bus is a Class 3, 15,000-pound towing hitch (Figure 11-1) capable of handling a tongue weight of 1,500 pounds.

 This hitch is installed for towing a passenger car to be used when the vehicle is parked.
 The wire connector installed with this hitch is a standard, seven-pin connector.
-(Refer to page 66, figure 9-12)

-Figure 10-1: Towing hitch
+Figure 11-1: Towing hitch